 Section 18 of the FPA states that the Commission is to require construction, operation, and maintenance by a licensee of such fishways as may be prescribed by the Secretaries of Commerce or the U.S. Department of the Interior (Interior).
-No section 18 fishway prescriptions or reservations of authority to prescribe fishways were filed.
+On February 14, 2025, Interior requested that the Commission include a reservation of authority to prescribe fishways under section 18 in any license issued for the project.